 Despite the development sitting amongst an urban fabric of towers, the studio rejected the idea of designing a tower early on.
 Instead, they focused on expansive floor plates and sweeping volumes that brought movement and dynamism to the mostly rectilinear surroundings.
 In choosing not to compete in stature along Ningbo’s skyline, RMJM RED was at liberty to create a much more engaging building that could become a beacon for the design community in Ningbo.
 RMJM RED will elevate the designers in Ningbo rather than design another elevation.

 The response from Ningbo authorities on RMJM RED’s proposal has been very positive, and they have since placed RMJM on a shortlist of recommended design firms for developers to work with on major projects.

 RMJM RED’s design will become a distinctive landmark in Ningbo with its bold and engaging design.
 An experiment in blending rational planning frameworks with sculptural, expressive form, the NFCC Ningbo Fashion Creative Centre will become a home to the creative community and will inspire and nurture them for generations to come.

-Andrew Kim, Charmaine Yau, Doyeon Cho, Henry Wu, Jason Leung, Mike Morgan, Pietro Peciccia, Quinne Qu, Robert Munz, Ryan Zhao, Thomas Cheng and Weronika Marciniak.
+Andrew Kim, Charmaine Yau, Doyeon Cho, Fish Yap, Henry Wu, Jason Leung, Mike Morgan, Pietro Peciccia, Quinne Qu, Robert Munz, Ryan Zhao, Thomas Cheng and Weronika Marciniak.